 Argmann CA, Houten SM, Zhu J, Schadt EE.
 A Next Generation Multiscale View of Inborn Errors of Metabolism.
 Cell metabolism 2016 Jan; 23(1).

 Wu Y, Williams EG, Dubuis S, Mottis A, Jovaisaite V, Houten SM, Argmann CA, Faridi P, Wolski W, Kutalik Z, Zamboni N, Auwerx J, Aebersold R. Multilayered genetic and omics dissection of mitochondrial activity in a mouse reference population.
 Cell 2014 Sep; 158(6).

 Houtkooper RH, Argmann C, Houten SM, Cantó C, Jeninga EH, Andreux PA, Thomas C, Doenlen R, Schoonjans K, Auwerx J. The metabolic footprint of aging in mice.
 Scientific reports 2011; 1.

 Argmann C, Dobrin R, Heikkinen S, Auburtin A, Pouilly L, Cock TA, Koutnikova H, Zhu J, Schadt EE, Auwerx J. Ppargamma2 is a key driver of longevity in the mouse.
 PLoS genetics 2009 Dec; 5(12).

-Argmann* C, Labouge* M, Gerhart-Hines Z, Meziane H, Lerin C, Daussin F, Messadeq N, Milne J, Lambert P, Elliott P, Geny B, Laakso M, Puigserver P, Auwerx J. Resveratrol improves mitochondrial function and protects against metabolic disease by activating SIRT1 and PGC-1alpha.
+Lagouge M, Argmann C, Gerhart-Hines Z, Meziane H, Lerin C, Daussin F, Messadeq N, Milne J, Lambert P, Elliott P, Geny B, Laakso M, Puigserver P, Auwerx J. Resveratrol improves mitochondrial function and protects against metabolic disease by activating SIRT1 and PGC-1alpha.
 Cell 2006 Dec; 127(6).